From Monday June 1st you can access your home learning by following the link to Lower School on the Class Pages/Home Learning page.

 Maths and English/Topic homework: Homework will be given out every Friday and needs to be returned on the following Thursday as Miss Martin will mark these books on a Thursday night ready to be handed back to the children with new homework in on Friday.
 If your child does not hand their book in (we do offer them several reminders throughout the week) they will miss out on the next piece of homework.
 If there is a problem or you are having difficulties with the homework please do not hesitate to come and speak to Miss Martin about this.

-Reading: As we are now in the second half of the Autumn term all of the children have been benchmarked again the school's reading book system, therefore you will notice that they will have two reading books and a free choice book.
+Reading: As we are now in the Spring term all of the children have been benchmarked several times using the school's reading book system, therefore you will notice that they will have two reading books and a free choice book.
 One of the reading books is their benchmarked level book and one is a phonics book based around the phase and sound we are learning.
 The phonics books are still important as in Year 1 a big focus is upon our phonics skills and how we blend, segment and recognise those tricky phonemes.
 The free choice book is a book your child has chosen from the classroom box to share with you at home, it was their choice on which book to choose, they may not be able to read it yet but may enjoy it if you read it to them and talked about the pictures and the story with them.
 There are plenty of opportunities for the children to change their reading books at school and we read with each child on a 1:1 basis at least once a week, however, please sign the yellow reading diary when your child reads at home as we have noticed this is not always being done and the children are missing out on rewards for reading.

 George's Diary: Your child may have already told you about our class giraffe named George.
 Every child in Year 1 will have the opportunity to take George home (Friday-Wednesday) and look after him, they will then need to write, draw or take photographs of George's adventures with them in his diary.
 The diary entry for that week will be shared by your child on the day they return George to the class.
 We look forward to hearing all about George's marvellous adventures with you.